 Before optimizing your content, it’s important to identify what pages have the highest bounce rate and the lowest view-to-contact rate.
 Arming yourself with this information will help you identify which pages you should optimize first.

-Regularly tracking your traffic to lead ratio can help determine when it might be time to change your website page copy, design, CTA, or even the attached form.
+Regularly tracking your website traffic-to-lead ratio can help determine when it might be time to change your website page copy, design, CTAs, or even the attached form.

 6. Lead-to-customer ratio

-After all of your marketing efforts, it's important to know how many leads your sales team is able to close.
-You will want to calculate both your sales qualified lead conversion rate and sales accepted lead conversion rate.
+After all of your marketing efforts, it’s important to know how many leads your sales team is able to actually close.
+You will want to calculate both your sales qualified lead (SQL) conversion rate and sales accepted lead (SAL) conversion rate.

 What’s the difference between the two?

-Sales accepted leads are simply leads your sales team considers opportunities and have either contacted the directly or scheduled a call.
+SALs are leads that your sales team considers opportunities and have either contacted them directly or scheduled a call.

 Note: It’s also possible for these two types of leads to overlap.